 MY FIRST VISIT: SET UP

-When ready, you will be welcomed to the treatment room, where you sit in a reclining chair and be given earplugs to wear.
+When ready, you will be welcomed to the treatment room, where you sit in a reclining chair.

 An electromagnetic coil will be placed against your head.
 Mapping begins as we switch this on and off repeatedly, to produce stimulating pulses.
 You will hear a tapping or clicking sound that typically lasts for a few seconds, followed by a pause.
 You'll also feel a tapping sensation on your forehead.You are awake and alert the entire time, and able to let the doctor know how you feel.